hexbatch/apple-core/v1/docs/core/step-2-attributes/attribute-overview.md

 Attributes can have optional explaining text

+options:
+  * Attributes can be constant in that their defined value never changes.
+Constants cannot have actions, remotes or scripts
+  * Attributes can be static so that their value is always read and written from the type and not the token
+    * static attributes cannot have actions but can have scripts and remotes
+  * Final means cannot be used as a parent
+  * Human status, to selectively hide this attribute from searches if the human filter is on.

       so an attribute:
           parent_attribute: attributes can optionally have a single parent
           user: can be one or none
           name: name of the attribute (unique to all attributes)
           description: some text explaining why this attribute is used, etc, the author or other info
           is_retired: default false // if true then cannot be added to token types
           bounds:
+              // each bounds can have max one type of bounds: location, time , path
               activity_bounds: []
               read_bounds: []
               write_bounds: []

           requirements:
               tokens:
                   required_siblings: [attribute ids] for sharing the same token type or token
                   forbidden_siblings: [attribute ids] cannot be in the same token or type
               sets:
                   allergies: [force_rules] cannot be in the same set if this attribute is in any of the other tokens.
                   affinities: [force_rules] this must be in the same set somewhere before the token can be added to the set
           permissions:
               user_groups:
                   usage: [] if empty then only the user's group can use this to create their types or add to tokens
                   read: []  if empty anyone can read the attribute value
                   write: [] if empty the admin group can change the attribute value.
               set_requirements:
                   read: [] or {} attribute ids  : if this array, if one in a set can read, if object then all must be in set to read
                   write: [] attribute ids : if this array, if one in a set can write, if object then all must be in set to write
           value:
-            value_type: one of: numeric, string, string specific type,json, markdown, binary, action, script,url, user_id, attribute id,token id,map_coordinates
+              value_type: (name of the type of data )
               min: (numeric only)
               max: (numeric only)
               regex: (string only can set enums here)
               default:
               allow_null: default true, but can only be false if the default is set
+          options:
+              constant:
+              static: (can be static or constant)
+              final:
+              human:

+## Value types

+Data can be marked as:

+* numeric
+* string
+  * regular strings
+  * json
+  * markdown
+  * html
+  * xml
+  * binary

+* points to something
+  * user_id
+  * attribute id
+  * token id
+  * script
+  * remote
+  * action
+  * attribute
+  * search
+  * bounds
+  * view
+  * mutual
+  * container

+* Coordinates
+  * map (lat lon)
+  * cartesian (x,y,z)

 ## attribute permissions
 Permissions can be given to user groups to read, write or create